 “It sounds like you need to be heard & validated at a time when I’m really busy.
 Is there someone else you can call right now?”

 Both of these affirmations work well when the action is followed by something consistent with what was just affirmed.
 Examples are getting up and moving, repeating the request with a more decisive tone and above all not responding to the incessant chatter or personal attack that often follows.

 I was tested myself this week when I had stopped at a set of traffic lights and was greeted by a man wanting to clean my window.
 I repeatedly asked him not to as I had no change to pay him.
 Unperturbed, he ignored me and carried on cleaning my windshield.
 In the past I would be overwhelmed with a sense of obligation and would frantically search my car for scraps of coin or money.
 This time was different.

 Upon finishing, he looked at me palm upturned in a gesture of receiving and expectation.
 When I repeated what I had initially requested, his reaction was verbally abusive and vitriolic.
 As difficult as it was to be in a seated position with an angry man standing over me and swearing abuse into my face, there was something quite liberating in validating myself and completely ignoring his reaction.

 When the lights (finally!) turned green I took off initially feeling a little shaky by his outburst.
 On previous occasions when I had succumbed to a feeling of obligation, the aftermath was always racked with annoyance for not standing up for my self.
-While by no means smug this time around–that wasn’t my intention in the least, the feeling of being detached and neutral was still there carrying me forward to my next interaction..
+While by no means smug this time around – that wasn’t my intention in the least, the feeling of being detached and neutral was still there for me.